 In 2018 the global market value for the cooling sector was estimated at USD 135 billion.
 By 2030, this could reach almost USD 170 billion, while global unit sales are expected to grow from 336 million to 460 million over the same period.

-COMING SOON: Check back soon for the latest results from our on-the-ground surveys in Mexico and Colombia, sector-specific data, and more information on Latin America’s growing cooling market.
+Check back soon for detailed results from our on-the-ground surveys in Mexico and Colombia, sector-specific data, and more information on Latin America’s growing cooling market.